napframework/nap/docs/doxygen/markdown/06_project_management.md

 ## Create Module {#module_creation_macos}

-Follow the steps below to create a new module named NewModuleName.
+Follow the steps below to create a new module named MyFirstModule.
 1. Open a terminal
 2. Change into your NAP framework directory
 3. Create the module
 ```
-./tools/createModule NewModuleName
+./tools/createModule MyFirstModule
 ```
-4. The module will the created in `usermodules/newmodulename` and an Xcode project generated
+4. The module will the created in `usermodules/myfirstmodule` and an Xcode project generated

 While it's possible to open the module Xcode project directly, it's often easier to include the module in the project you initially intend to use it with and work on the module from there.